 The Company's common stock is traded on the OTCQB tier of the OTC Markets Group Inc. under the symbol "CTGO".
-The table below shows the high and low prices of the Company's common stock for the periods indicated.
+The OTCQB quotations reflect inter-dealer prices, without retail mark-up, mark-down, or commission, and may not represent actual transactions.